-Porch reduces impact of building mass to street

 Porches 18" above grade

 Windows & Doors

 Windows

 Windows should be predominantly rectangular in shape and vertical in orientation.
 Octagonal, circles and hexagons will not be approved.
 Window heads must be shaped to match roof lines or remain level.
 No scissor truss windows will be permitted with slopes not matching the roof line.
 Windows may be constructed of the following materials:

+- Wood

-- Wood - Wood clad with color fast vinyl or aluminum - Metal clad windows must be coated with an approved finish - Vinyl
+- Wood clad with color fast vinyl or aluminum

+- Metal clad windows must be coated with an approved finish

+- Vinyl

-Note: The glass and frames used in windows and skylights can not be highly reflective.
-The lens of skylights must be clear, gray or bronze.
+Note: The glass and frames used in windows and skylights cannot be highly reflective.
+The lenses of skylights must be clear, gray or bronze.
 All skylights must be low profile.
 No bubble type skylights will be permitted.
 Skylight locations should integrate well with the exterior design and not seem random.
 Light pollution from skylights will not be permitted.
-The type and location of skylights are subject to the review of the committee.
+The type and location of skylights are subject to the Review Board.

 Doors

 Door openings should be protected from weather.
 Porches, overhangs and other architectural features can shield openings and add interest.
 Doorways should be rectangular in shape.
 They should be made of a material and finished in a manner that is complimentary to the other exterior materials being used.
 The use of limited glass in entry doors in encouraged, ex.
-1⁄2 lights with divided lights.
+1/2 lights with divided lights.
 Full glass doors are discouraged

 Trim

 Within the Park Home product expressive trim is identified as a key architectural element.
 Trim shall be proportioned to the size of the opening.
-Trim shall project a minimum of 1⁄2" past the leading edge of the adjacent siding.
+Trim shall project a minimum of one-half inch past the leading edge of the adjacent siding.
 Most trim shall be flat.
 Any shapes must have a simple profile.
 Siding must abut trim (trim shall not be installed on top of siding).